sw478/qSim/info.md

 1. Create a Sim with desired gates
 2. Call to_gate() to return a Gate object of the Sim
-3. Can now use Gate in another Sim
+3. Can now use the Gate object in another Sim